This article has been updated with additional information and resources. The article was originally published on

 - Be prepared to listen and learn.
 It bears repeating: you’re not selling anything.
 Your goal is to gather as much valuable information as possible.
 It helps to record customer interviews – with permission – so you can stay fully engaged in the conversation while ensuring you capture all of the information during the interview.

-- Conduct video interviews, when possible.
-While nothing quite replaces face-to-face interviews, during the COVID-19 pandemic, video chats are a worthy alternative.
+- If in person isn’t an option, conduct video interviews.
+While nothing quite replaces face-to-face interviews, video chats are a worthy alternative and can help you expand the quantity of interviews you conduct and the scope of your research.
 Unlike email or phone interviews, video calls allow you to make a connection and better read people’s facial expressions when they’re sharing information with you.

 During your customer interviews, it’s important to: